design-automation-edu/urban-prototyping-2018/jie_zhi/iteration3.md

 # Iteration 3
 In iteration two, the breaking down of the urban massing of the commercial strip to a more human scale leads to a better performance for the urban form.
-However, it is observed that the industrial, office and residential typologies were performing quite poorly.
+However,it is observed that the industrial, office and residential typologies were performing quite poorly.

 In order to improve their performance, and to unify the urban form, a more refined urban typology is explored with three goals:
 1. one that is more porous and allows for better views and access to natural light.